Perdita meconis

+Perdita meconis, the Mojave poppy bee, is a rare bee species that was described in 1993.
+The Mojave poppy bee has been petitioned for protection under the Endangered Species Act due to pressures in their native range such as invasive species, habitat fragmentation, gypsum mining, and climate change.

+Overview

-Perdita meconis, the Mojave poppy bee, was first observed by Terry Griswold.
-His descriptions of the Mojave poppy bee were first published in 1993 in the Pan-Pacific Entomologist alongside two other new bee species.
-The Mojave poppy bee is a part of the genus Perdita and is a subspecies of Perdita (Phygoperdita) californica native to the Mojave Desert and can be distinguished from other related species by the structure of their tergum.
-The Mojave poppy bee has, like other Perdita species, a mutualistic relationship with a couple poppy species in their native range, the Las Vegas bear poppy and the dwarf bear-poppy.
-This relationship is in part how they got their name as the latin word for poppy is "mecon".
-The Mojave poppy bee has been petitioned for protection under the Endangered Species Act because due to pressures in their native range.
-These pressures include invasive species, habitat fragmentation, gypsum mining, and climate change.
+The Mojave poppy bee is a solitary bee that is a part of the genus Perdita and is native to the Mojave Desert.
+The Mojave poppy bee is oligolectic, like other Perdita species, having a mutualistic relationship with plants in a single genus, the Las Vegas bear poppy and the dwarf bear-poppy.
+This relationship is in part how they got their name as the Latin word for poppy is "mecon".
+It's genome has recently been sequenced as part of the Beenome100 project.

 Description

 Males

-Male Mojave poppy bees are relatively small with a body length of 5 millimeters and 4 millimeter forewings.
-The males have a dark green head that is wider than it is long, with light yellow mandibles, and face (below the antennae).
+Male Mojave poppy bees are relatively small with a body length of 5 mm, and 4 mm forewings.
+They have a dark green head that is wider than it is long, with light yellow mandibles and face (below the antennae).
 They have mostly black legs with light yellow around the leg joints and stripes on the front of their lower legs.
-Furthermore, the tergum (the exterior plates that cover the abdomen, which resides below the thorax) of Mojave poppy bees have several distinct characteristics including a dark green to brown region on T1 (closest to the thorax), T2 features a yellow stripe with dark brown spots, T3 is similar with less definition in the spots, T4 is amber in color with slightly lighter spots that lack definition, T5-7 are amber.
-T7 (furthest from the thorax) has a unique shape featuring a thickened apical that can be viewed from the back of the bee.
+Furthermore, the abdominal terga of Mojave poppy bees have several distinct characteristics including a dark green to brown region on T1 (closest to the thorax), T2 features a yellow stripe with dark brown spots, T3 is similar with less definition in the spots, T4 is amber in color with slightly lighter spots that lack definition, T5-7 are amber.
+T7 (furthest from the thorax) has a unique shape featuring a thickened apical projection.